 What is a project management plan?

-The project management planning should be used as a reference throughout the project to confirm that project management is carried out regularly and in sync with the policies and procedures.
+A project management plan is used as a reference throughout the project to confirm that the project is carried out as planned and in sync with the policies and procedures.

-The performance of the project is calculated against the performance measurement baseline (the scope baseline, the schedule baseline, and the cost baseline) included in the project management planning.
+The performance of the project is calculated against the performance measurement baseline (the scope baseline, the schedule baseline, and the cost baseline).

-What are the parts of a project management plan?
+What are the important parts of a project management plan?

 Professional project management calls for the preparation of a plan that describes how it will be managed.
 The PMP includes all the items that define the management of the project, but some standard items provide the core irrespective of industry or type of project.